 You also have access to complimentary paddle boards and kayaks to help enhance your island experience and promote waterway exploration.

-Wailua is another local hotspot filled with beaches and natural splendour.
+Wailua is another local hotspot filled with beaches and natural splendor.
 Hike The Sleeping Giant for a panoramic view of the area, or visit the Fern Grotto, a unique cave structure formed from lava rock and covered in a blanket of ferns and other plant life only found in Kauai.

 Enjoying a nice cup of coffee from the den at the Wailua River Cottage during our vacation in Kauai.